ramp4-pcar4/ramp4-pcar4/docs/app/grid.md

 Like other fixtures, the grid has multiple options that can be adjusted through the configuration file.
 Since the grid settings are layer specific, the configuration resides in the fixtures property of layer config objects.
 - `title: string`, renders a custom title above the grid.
 - `columns: Object[]`, an array that specifies how the columns of the grid are defined.
-Currently not supported.
+Its configuration is defined under [column configuration](#Column-Configuration).
 - `search: boolean`, shows/hides the [global search bar](#Global-Search).
 - `searchFilter: string`, provides an initial filter in the global search bar
 - `showFilter: boolean`, shows/hides the [column filters](#Show/Hide-Column-Filters) on grid load